creanero/beamModelTester/tutorial.md

 Once again, return to the main menu and select "plot with current options."
 Plots similar to the ones below should emerge.

 <img src="/images/tutorial_model_xx_4.png" width=400><img src="/images/tutorial_scope_yy_4.png" width=400>\
 *Now the pairs of plots are suitable for comparison, as they are using the same scales.
 Note the horizontal light-coloured bands in the observed data.
 These are caused by subbands with either few data points remaining or residual RFI spikes.
-We will look at frequency filtering in the next step.*
+We will look at frequency filtering in a later stage.*

 ## Select the plots
 Select the plots you wish to generate.